Editorial Notes

 This edition has been compiled from a compilation of Hayes' sacred works, Cathedral Music in Score, composed by William Hayes published after his death by his son Philip on 19th December, 1795.
 The introduction of this volume states:

-In the Cantate Domino, some few passages will be found to deviate from the manuscript copies as used in may choirs of England and Ireland. ...
+In the Cantate Domino, some few passages will be found to deviate from the manuscript copies as used in many choirs of England and Ireland. ...
 These deviations were the effect of mature deliberation in the composer, who left behind him a more perfect score in his own hand writing.

 These canticles were also published in Novello's folios of 1855, with an organ part by Vincent Novello.
 Copies of these were examined but disregarded.